skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 building are a few stone steps that, if you were to decend them, would drop you down the cliff into the ocean.

-> I don’t know if anyone thought about this or figured it out, but
+> I don't know if anyone thought about this or figured it out, but
-> just so this doesn’t sound like gibberish:
+> just so this doesn't sound like gibberish:
 >
 > The idea is that a hundred years ago this place was still in use.
 > These stone steps led down to a wooden scaffold which held a set of